fold-team/FE-takehome-scaffold/README.md

 ### 2. As a user, I want to see my transaction history in one place

 - I should be able to view a list of all my past Bitcoin transactions I've sent or received.
-- Create a reusable `TransactionItem` component that would handle display.
+- Create a reusable component that would handle display.
-- You should see a mock of the transaction data in the `TransactionList` component, feel free to add more data to the mock if needed.
+- You should see a mock of the transaction data in the component, feel free to add more data to the mock if needed.

 ## Notes

 - Feel free to add any libraries that you feel will help in your solution.
 - Add unit tests where you feel appropriate - don't go crazy.
-- Update the README to reflect any thoughts you might have e.g what you would do if you had more time that sort of thing.
+- Update the README to reflect any thoughts you might have (ex: what you would do if you had more time that sort of thing).

 ## Bonus: Simulate a Real Blockchain Transaction